TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

   - Mode determines which type of data to display or process.
   - Certain options are only available in certain modes.
   - If blocks are provided, only chunks intersecting with those blocks are displayed.
-  - The --truncate option updates data, but does not --pin or --publish.
+  - The --truncate option updates the manifest and removes local data, but does not alter remote pins.
   - You may combine the --pin and --publish options.
   - The --belongs option is only available in the index mode.
+  - The --pin option requires a locally running IPFS node or a pinning service API key.
+  - The --publish option requires a private key.
 ```

 Data models produced by this tool: